Housing security and affordability on the Coast is at crisis levels

 There is a housing crisis on the Sunshine Coast

-With your help, Building Together will include 35 units of affordable housing, crisis response, support and prevention programs - all in one location.
-These resources will be accessible to all Sunshine Coast community members and will play a critical role in the health and wellbeing of our entire community.
+With your support, Building Together will bring 35 units of affordable housing together with crisis response, support, and prevention programs - all in one welcoming, community-based location.
+These resources will be accessible to Sunshine Coast residents and will play a vital role in improving health, safety, and well-being across our community.

 Meet Pat